mkaapu/vm-utility/README.md

 ### mp-lauch
 - Enables creation of Multipass instance with a static IP address and SSH connection from host machine without extra manual steps.
 - Provides a minimal interface suitable for use by other shell scripts and automation tools.

+## Tools to setup Jenkins CI with VMs
+The *jenkins* directory contains bash scripts to help to setup [Jenkins](https://www.jenkins.io/) CI with controller isolation and distributed build agents based on virtual machines.

+### launch-vm-agent
+- Creates a Ubuntu LTS VM and prepare it as a Jenkis agent.
+- Installs Java JDK 17 to the VM.
+- Enables logging into the VM using SSH tunnel through a local port of the host.